Lethbridge: Sports and recreation

-In October 2020, the Canadian Junior Football League (CJFL) announced an expansion team would begin play in Lethbridge at the 3,500-seat University of Lethbridge Stadium in 2022.
-The Lethbridge Vipers will be the seventh team in the Prairie Junior Football Conference and the 19th team in the CJFL.
+Lethbridge hosted the inaugural championship match for the Western Women's Canadian Football League in 2011, while the city's WWCFL team, the Lethbridge Steel, played in three straight title matches from 2012 to 2014.

 Government

 Eight councillors and a mayor make up the Lethbridge City Council.
 City voters elect a new government every four years.
-The last election was October 18, 2021.
+The last election was October 18, 2021, Lethbridge municipal election.
 Lethbridge does not have a ward system, so the mayor and all councillors are elected at large.
 The 2009–2011 operating budget of the City of Lethbridge was CA$250–278 million, more than half of which came from property tax.
-One Member of Parliament (MP) representing Lethbridge sits in the House of Commons in Ottawa, and two members of Alberta's legislative assembly (MLAs), representing Lethbridge-East (UCP) and Lethbridge-West (NDP), sit in the legislative assembly in Edmonton.
+One member of parliament (MP) representing federal electoral district of Lethbridge sits in the House of Commons in Ottawa, and two members of Alberta's legislative assembly (MLAs), representing Lethbridge-East (UCP) and Lethbridge-West (NDP), sit in the Alberta Legislature Building in Edmonton.

 Traditionally, political leanings in Lethbridge have been right-wing.
 Federally, from 1917 to 1930, Lethbridge voters switched between various federal parties, but from 1935 to 1957, they voted Social Credit in each election.
 Progressive Conservatives held office from 1958 until 1993, when the Reform Party of Canada was formed.
 The Reform party and its various subsequent incarnations such as the current Conservative Party of Canada have dominated the polls since.
-The city's two provincial electoral districts are represented by one government MLA, currently Nathan Neudorf for Lethbridge-East, and one opposition MLA, currently Shannon Phillips for Lethbridge-West.
+The city's two provincial electoral districts are represented by one government MLA, Nathan Neudorf for Lethbridge-East, and one opposition MLA, Rob Miyashiro for Lethbridge-West (following a by-election to replace Shannon Phillips).

 Alberta Health Services, the provincial health authority that plans and delivers health services on behalf of the Ministry of Health, administers public health services in Lethbridge.
 Chinook Health oversees facilities in southwestern Alberta, such as the Chinook Regional Hospital and St. Michael's Health Centre.